-If we’ve told you we’ll automatically transfer your existing plan fund value to your ARC account - we’ve already done some checks to make sure that transferring is right for you.
+If we’ve told you we’ll automatically transfer your existing plan fund value to your ARC account - we’ve already done some checks to assess if this would be the best approach for you.
 We’ve calculated that the total annual Aegon charges we’ll take from your ARC account will either be the same or lower than your total annual charge on your existing plan.
 We may review our charges in the future.

 Your letter may have highlighted that you have a protected tax-free cash entitlement under the existing scheme.
-We’ll arrange for this protection to be carried over into the ARC scheme.
-This entitlement could potentially be lost on a transfer out, however we’re able to retain this by making a block scheme membership transfer of funds to the new scheme.
-There is no further action required by you to retain this right.
+This entitlement could potentially be lost on a transfer out, however we’re able to carry this protection over into the ARC scheme by making a block scheme membership transfer of funds.
+There is no action required by you to retain this right.
 Your exact tax-free cash entitlement will depend on a number of variable factors and will be calculated when you come to take your benefits.

 Your Group Personal Pension (GPP) gives you the option of taking out waiver of contribution insurance cover.
 This is an insurance to help with paying pension contributions to your plan if you become seriously ill or disabled and are unable to work for more than six months.